 Management has policy to disclose information with transparency, financial reports, and operating results with information disclosure complete and accurate, transparent equally, regularly and timely in accordance with requirement of the Securities Exchange Commission, and the Securities Exchange of Thailand.
 Disclosed information has passed the review of the responsible individuals and with consent from the Board.
-Information disclosed consists of quarterly and annual financial statements, information disclosure Form 56-1, ONE REPORT, Annual Report, related party transaction report, invitation document for shareholders, minutes of the meeting of directors, audit fees, director compensation, duties of director for example.
+Information disclosed consists of quarterly and annual financial statements, explanation of the nature of company's business engagement, information disclosure Form 56-1, ONE REPORT, Annual Report, related party transaction report, invitation document for shareholders, minutes of the meeting of directors, audit fees, director compensation, duties of director for example.
 The information has been publicized in various form both Thai and English via securities exchange channel of communication, and company website on the investor relation section with updates regularly to enable users of information up to date, easy access, and maximum usefulness.